Part 1 of Twine setup began with school and user information.

 To make setup as easy as possible we can import a set of Subjects and Courses for you.
 Individual course periods will need to be configured manually within the SIS.
 Subjects and Courses may be updated following the initial import.

 Subject and course data may be entered on the SubjectsAndCourses tab at the bottom of the sheet.
 Sample data is provided in the SubjectsAndCoursesSample:

 - A Course is a class offering with a specific curriculum.
 For example, Algebra 1, American History, and Honors Literature are all Courses.

 - Courses are organized by Subject.
 For example, Algebra 1, Gemoetry, Algebra 2, and Pre-Calculus might be grouped under a Subject called Mathematics.

 - A Course Period is a specific instance or "section" of a course.
 For example Honors Literature might be taught 2nd period by Mr. Smith and 4th period by Ms. Sanders.
 Each of these “sections” is a Course Period

 - A Course Code may be used to match courses with standards, such as Common Core, NGSS, etc.

-When complete, you'll participate in the second of two training sessions for technical administrators, working with the Twine management console.
-Topics covered in the second technical admin training include:
+When the environment is ready, you'll participate in the Twine Admin Training session for technical administrators, working with the Twine management console.
+Topics covered in the first technical admin training include: